 Research shows that consumers tend to replace products once they begin to show a loss in function, and not necessarily when they have completely broken down.
 The problem is an acute one in OLEDs.
 Due to issues like burn-in and black spots inside OLED panels, it is one that becomes a matter of aesthetics too.

-This disparity leads to two defintions of device lifespan: the expected lifetime and the actual lifetime.
+This disparity leads to two definitions of device lifespan: the expected lifetime and the actual lifetime.
 The actual lifetime is the length of time a product is used before being discarded.
 Whereas, the expected lifetime is the time we expect a product to function flawlessly under normal conditions of use.

 Whichever definition we turn to, OLED lifetime in general cannot ultimately be precisely determined.
 Yet, a technical definition for the lifetime refers to the time taken for the luminance to decrease by 50% of the initial luminance.